YOU’LL TOUCH SO MANY OTHERS

 I savored the phone call and eventually it was time for me to go.
 Before hanging up, Lupe said she’d email me a picture of her family.
 I let her know I would do the same.
 It turned out that Lupe’s children were close in age to my children.
 She had maintained her marriage and I was happy for her.

 I remembered how she was such a frightened young girl when she started working for me.
 At that time, she was twenty years old.
-One day, she told me that an abusive boyfriend had knocked out all her front teeth.
-She was beaten up many times before she left her country.
+I was so happy to hear how her life turned out.

 Lupe & Jason on the grass